corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/monitoring-and-logging/rpc-audit-collector.md

 In this section, you will learn how to run the RPC Audit Data Collection Tool in order to collect recorded RPC audit data.

-This tool is distributed as part of Corda Enterprise.
+This tool is distributed as part of Corda: Enterprise Edition .

 The RPC data recorded by the node is explained in detail on the [RPC Audit Data Recording](../../../../../../../../en/platform/corda/4.9/enterprise/node/setup/rpc-audit-data-recording.md) page.